ADYDesigns/BambuAFE/README.md

 - **Filter Bag** - A bag to hold the active carbon: https://www.amazon.com/dp/B09HQFZXSY
 - **Misc Hardware** - 10x M3x6 self tapping screws, 8x M4x30 screws, and a USB to Micro USB cable to connect the ESP32 directly to your computer for programming.
 - **Optional - Pre-Filter** - We are pulling from the exhaust which should already be filtered on a Bambu printer but is here in case you want to use this on a different printer or enclosure, as it will help keep dust and particles out of the active carbon.
 Almost any thin filter material will do: https://www.lowes.com/pd/Frost-King-Common-15-in-x-24-in-x-0-1875-in-Actual-15-in-x-24-in-Washable-Cut-To-Fit-Air-Filter/1196229
+- **Optional - Intake Cap** - If you are hooking this up to a single prinnter you need to cap the extra intake.
+Print out one of these:  Solid End Cap (No Airflow) (https://makerworld.com/en/models/1880330-slim-h2-quicklock-exhaust-system-updated?profiled=2938064#profileId-2938064).
 - **Optional - Potentiometer** - A 10k potentiometer to manually control the fans.
 See the "Setting up Manual Mode" section:  https://www.amazon.com/MTDELE-Potentiometer-Variable-Resistor-Connector/dp/B0D93WJJTR

 # Assembly Guide